hackcheckio/Hackcheck-Private-API/FAQ.md

-# Where does all of this data come from?
+# Where does all of this data come from 1?
 All the data we return is collected from a broad range of sources, hacking forums, the dark web and sometimes security researchers.
 Our team constantly keeps an eye out for any new leaks for us to add.

 # What payment methods do you accept?